10 Things to Do in the Summer Before College

 10. Get Wired

 Technology is a necessity in college.
 Before you leave for school, get your gadgets up to date.
 Check with your college computing resources on campus (and any departments for specialty majors such as video game design) to see if your existing computer meets all the system requirements.
 If so, remove bloatware, old apps, and all those downloaded Justin Bieberber videos that clog your storage and drag down your speed.
 (For a better but more drastic solution, start from scratch.
 Replace a sluggish hard disk drive with a new one or even with a more reliable solid-state drive.
 Then, install just the OS, apps, and old files you need.
 Your tired computer may feel reborn.)
 For your phone, replace that busted screen and maybe download a few awesome productivity apps.
 The reliability and performance of your equipment will have a big impact on your educational experience, whether you’re moving to a campus, taking online courses, or doing a little of both.
-For more on how to prep, check The Savvy Student’s Guide to Computers for College for insights on buying a new computer and The Best iPhone Apps for Students in 2018.

 All that said, the top priority this summer should be the same as every other summer of your youth: have fun.